-The engine is subject to the requirements of Regulation 9-8-330, which limits reliability related operation of the engine to 50 hours per year.
+The engine is subject to the requirements of Regulation 9-8-330, which limits reliability related operation of the engines to 50 hours per year per engine.

 Permit Conditions for S-9 will include an operating limit that complies with this standard.